spookey/slick/README.md

 to bundle all files together.
 [Components](#components) are drawn in by [npm](https://www.npmjs.com).

-Please have a look inside the [package file](package.json) for commands and tools required for building.
+Please have a look inside [package.json] for commands and tools required for building.

 Use ``npm version`` to tag a commit.